TimoFlesch/intro2python/README.md

 We will also introduce you to some of the most important libraries in the scientist’s toolkit.

-Finally, you will apply the knowledge you have gained to run a few simple statistical analyses (repeated-measures ANOVA, linear regression) on a real dataset and to visualize the results.
+Finally, you will apply the knowledge you have gained to run a few simple statistical analyses (repeated-measures ANOVA, linear regression) and to visualize the results.

 This course does **NOT** assume any previous knowledge of Python or any other programming language.
 Resources for those who are interested in learning more will be provided in the interactive worksheet in class.